endymion1818/deliciousreverie-2023/src/pages/posts/why-delicious-reverie.md

 ---
 layout: ../../layouts/BlogLayout.astro
 title: "Why 'Delicious Reverie'?"
-description: "I may have confused some of you with titling my personal site "Delicious Reverie".
-So I'm going to attempt to explain my decision, and discuss perhaps the greatest work of fiction ever produced in either French or English..."
+description: "I may have confused some of you with titling my personal site.
+So I'm going to attempt to explain my decision and discuss perhaps the greatest work of fiction ever produced in either French or English..."
 tags:
   - personal
 datePublished: 2015-02-11